Andreyhuey/portfolio/README.md

 13. Make it easy to reuse
 14. Eliminate effects between unrelated things
 15. There are no final decisions
 16. DRY - Don't repeat yourself
+17. Keep your code decoupled
+18. Avoid global data
+19. Avoid similar functions